-Washington D.C. is one of the cities I visited on my East Coast U.S. trip.
-I always had this city on my list because of all the Hollywood movies I had seen since childhood.
-In this post, I will detail the things you can do in this capital city.
+Washington D.C. is one of the cities I visited on my 10 days of East Coast U.S. and Canada road trip.
+I always had Washington D.C. and New York city on my list because of all the Hollywood movies I had seen since childhood.
+In this post, you will find the detailed information about Washington D.C. and things you can do in this capital city.

 PIN for later reference